iOSWizards/AwesomeUIMagic/README.md

 pod "AwesomeUIMagic", git: 'https://github.com/iOSWizards/AwesomeUIMagic', tag: '0.2.6'
 ```

+## Usage

+After imported with CocoaPods, extend any component with class prefix `Designable`.
+A bunch of inspectable variables will be available for each type of UI component.

+###Here is the list of available classes:
+- DesignableButton
+- DesignableView
+- DesignableLabel
+- DesignableNavigationBar
+- DesignableProgressView
+- DesignableTextView
+- DesignableTextField
+- DesignableImageView

 ## License

 AwesomeUIMagic is available under the MIT license.
 See the LICENSE file for more info.